Deviled eggs recipe including a traditional recipe and variations.

 Basically, deviled eggs consist of cutting the eggs in half, removing the yolks, mashing them up with a few ingredients and spices, to make a creamy mixture, and then repositioned in the hollow from where the egg yolk was originally removed.
-The eggs are then topped with a sprinkling of paprika or cayenne pepper
+The eggs are then topped with a sprinkling of paprika

 and served cold.

 What are the main ingredients?